In brief his eight methods are

 DISPENSING OF EXISTENCE

-are bound up in evil, are not enlightened, are not saved, and do not have the right
+the groupare bound up in evil, are not enlightened, are not saved, and do not have the right

 to exist "being verses nothingness" impediments to legitimate being must be pushed